novalearn/novalearn.github.io/_posts/2019-04-03-how-to-setup-vscode-like-pycharm.md

 2. Sublime Material Theme
 3. autoDocstring
    Used to highlight #TODO
-4. Spell right
-   For plain text and markdown
-5. Markdown All in One
+4. Markdown All in One

 My settings.json:
 ---------------------